loftwah/brandsync/design.md

 1. **User**: Stores user information, including their email, password hash, name, and timestamps for account creation and updates.

-2. **Platform**: Represents the external platforms supported by Linkarooie, such as Twitter, Instagram, and Facebook.
+2. **Platform**: Represents the external platforms supported by Linkarooie, such as Twitter/X, Instagram, and Facebook.
 It includes the platform name, base URL, and API version.

 3. **UserPlatform**: Establishes the relationship between users and platforms.
 It stores the access tokens, refresh tokens, and expiration timestamps for each user-platform pair.